GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Human_Factors/Breakdown_of_Society.md

 OPERA_A what are they teaching children to complete over, out-insult the teachers.
 Parents teaching.
 Music industry cartel not backing up the film video in the vault degrated to YouTube - soon A.I. will disappear those media ecology realities with fake-inserted "corrections" that are not true reality to film original.  https://www.youtube.com/watch?v=BznKC3Umc8A

+&nbsp;

+# Two TV series about meth, then TV Ecology

+After two TV series blaming meth drugs, now the time comes of taking on the TV mental hive mind influences. https://www.hollywoodreporter.com/tv/tv-news/vince-gilligan-writers-villain-stories-political-climate-walter-white-1236137964/

+ToDo: scatter these into other pages?
+The addictons to low-mind Televisions.
+Grenade bomb mentally disturbed.
+Carol's Christian age 16 "fix the lesbian" kidnapping. https://www.youtube.com/watch?v=qXCwH7eXcj4 Truth 1990.
+See this bomb pin, 8 seconds.
+78 seconds.
+6, 7, 8 ate 9 (signal is 78 seconds in RNA signal).
+Trusing the Hive Mind, Always True.
+Television repair character who says television is the opiate of the masses.
+The meth drug dealer of two shoes about lawyer dealers and meth dealing.